 Also, digraphs like Ch, Gh, Gb, Kp, Kw, and Sh do not count as double consonants.

-Here is the list of Igbo vowels (both without dots and dots below) and their tonal accent marks for you to use:
+Here is the list of Igbo vowels (both without dots and dots below) and their tonal accent marks for you to use in both uppercase and lowercase:

 Á á À à Ā ā